ocoffey/TA/assignment2/assignment2.md

 Your program will be automatically graded.
 For each of the questions you either pass the test cases (full points) or not (zero points).

-The section below shoes the distribution of points for each section:

-* **Linked List Methods:** 50 points
-* **Tweet Reader Methods:** 50 points

 Students caught cheating or plagiarizing will receive no credit.
 Additional actions, including a failing grade in the class or referring the case for disciplinary action, may also be taken.

 Late submissions will receive a ZERO.

 ## **Your Gradescope submissions will not show how many points you have until after the due date has passed.
-It is on you to follow the requirements for each section, and to come up with your own thorough test cases that make sure that each part is complete and correct.**
+It is on you to follow the requirements for each section, and to come up with your own thorough test cases that make sure that each part is complete and correct.
+You are allowed unlimited resubmissions until the due date.**

 **NOTE: Gradescope allows me to compare all submissions with each other and see how similar they are.
 If I find submissions which are too similar to each others, all the similar looking assignments will receive a ZERO.
 Disciplinary action might be taken depending upon the severity of the issue.**